ianmaloba/ianmaloba/README.md

 # Hello👋, I am Ian Maloba:
 I am a software and web developer.
-I am highly motivated with a keen eye for detail, always striving to optimize my code and learn more.
+I'm highly motivated with a keen eye for detail, always striving to optimize my code and learn more.

 ### 👀 I am interested in:
 - Software Development